rmaicle/latex-templates/guide-doc/02_metadata.md

-There may be a need to format the distribution text such that the first sentence or text is placed on its own line and the rest are continued onto the text line.
+There may be a need to format the distribution text such that the first sentence or text is placed on its own line and the rest are continued onto the next line.

 ~~~{style=syntax}
 distribution: |